 The minimum service obligation for an initial award of scholarship support is two (2) years of full-time service at a National Health Service Corps-approved site in a Health Professional Shortage Area, even if the initial award is less than two years of scholarship support.
 After the initial award of scholarship support, scholars agree to a one-year service commitment for each additional year (or partial year) of scholarship support received.
-See the Table regarding the Full or Partial Years of Scholarship Support.
+See the Table in this document regarding the Full or Partial Years of Scholarship Support.

 At the scholar's request and with written concurrence of the National Health Service Corps-approved site, the Secretary of Health and Human Services may subsequently allow the scholar to convert to half-time service for double the period of the full-time service obligation, by entering into an addendum to their contract (see Half-Time Clinical Practice for more details).
+Scholars who convert to half-time service cannot convert back to full-time service.